Canadian Paediatric Society on a Mission to Try to Tarnish Cass Review

 Are the CPS authors trying to pull the wool over the eyes of Canadians?
 “Nothing to see here” seems to be the gist of their response.
 We expect more from the medical society entrusted with the health and well-being of Canadian children.

 The only objective truth in this response by the CPS authors is the admission that their position statement on GAC is not a clinical practice guideline.
+Yet it is the only Canadian medical society official position on gender-affirming care.

 “The CPS position statement is just that – a position statement.